jrs4/regression/README.md

+# Objective
+Develop an artifical neural network in Tensorflow / Keras that can predict values for protein and moisture in wheat samples with a a maximum permissible error of 0.4%.
+The spectra files contains the absorbance data of wheat samples ranging from 720 to 1100nm in 10nm intervals (38 pixels) along with the laboratory values for both protein and moisture

 # Regression Model.ipynb - Wheat Calibration
-Artificial Neural Network based on a TensorFlow / Keras model

-The spectra files contains the absorbance data of wheat samples ranging from 720 to 1100nm in 10nm intervals (38 pixels) along with the laboratory values for protein and moisture

 There are 3 sets of folders:
 * (1) Training: contains the training set, data from the master instrument